Common Body Fat Estimation Methods Explained

 The Navy tape method

 The Navy Method estimates body fat using tape measurements of the waist, neck, and sometimes hips.
 These measurements are plugged into a formula derived from population averages.
+You can test this with the Navy Body Fat Calculator or compare against the Army Body Fat Calculator.
+For a roundness-focused waist-height metric, compare with the BRI Calculator.
+For hip-height adiposity context, compare with the BAI Calculator.

 It’s popular because it’s cheap and accessible.
 The downside is that small differences in tape placement or tension can noticeably change the result.